-To enroll your student in Private Lessons for the 2018-19 School Year, please fill out the form below.
+To enroll your student in Private Lessons for the 2020-21 School Year, please fill out the form below.
 Click the link to be redirected to a Google form.
-Once the form is submitted, we will pass the information along to the appropriate instructor on our lesson staff.
+Once the form is submitted, we will pass the information along to the appropriate instructor on our lesson staff who will then contact you to set up a lesson time, either before school, during class, or after school.

 Meet our Lesson Staff!